ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 SFL's  SSC  consists  of  senior  management  team  members.
 The  SSC  manages  and  monitors  the  overall  sustainability performance of SFL and is supported by the Sustainability Task Force ('STF') to drive sustainability programme across the organisation.
 SFL's STF includes representatives across functions and divisions.

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000027_583f4cb75b3a3e6f875ef06216f3f130b151a103ca566df49ef631f91f1430c3.png)
-**Description**: The image presents a hierarchical structure for implementing sustainability initiatives within a company, depicted as a tiered diagram.
-At the top, the Board is responsible for incorporating sustainability into the company's strategy and overseeing ESG factors.
-Below, the Sustainability Steering Committee (SSC), composed of senior management, develops and manages sustainability objectives, reporting to the Board.
-The Sustainability Task Force (STF), comprised of representatives from across the organization, drives the sustainability program.
-Finally, All Staff is at the bottom of the hierarchy, implying a widespread engagement across the organization in supporting the sustainability efforts.
+**Description**: The image is a tiered organizational chart illustrating sustainability responsibilities within a company.
+At the top, a purple cylinder labeled "BOARD" is responsible for incorporating sustainability into strategic formulation and monitoring ESG factors.
+The next level down, a peach cylinder represents the "SUSTAINABILITY STEERING COMMITTEE (SSC)," tasked with developing sustainability objectives and strategies, managing performance, and reporting to the Board.
+Below that, a green cylinder indicates the "SUSTAINABILITY TASK FORCE (STF)," which drives the sustainability program across the organization, incorporating representatives from various functions and divisions.
+At the base, a gray cylinder represents "ALL STAFF," implying their involvement in the overall sustainability effort.

 ## CORPORATE SUSTAINABILITY REPORTING